Knowledge base

 You can set up a webhook to be notified when an email address is verified.
 In this case, the event is sender_identity.verified

-To set up a webhook to your domain, see our instructions on adding webhooks.
+To set up a webhook for your domain, see our instructions on adding webhooks.

 Limitations

-You can only add a sender identity on a verified domain, and the sender identity must be verified to enable email sending.
-The sender identity’s domain must be a custom domain and cannot originate from a free email provider.
+• The sender identity’s domain must be a custom domain and cannot originate from a free email provider

-Please be aware, if you attempt to use sender identities from domains you do not own, your emails may not be delivered if the sender identity’s domain has a DMARC policy set to p=reject.
-In these cases, we recommend adjusting the DMARC policy to p=none or p=quarantine.
+• If the sender identity's domain has a DMARC policy set to p=reject, your emails may not be delivered.
+We recommend adjusting the DMARC policy to p=none or p=quarantine.
 The latter directs emails to the recipient's junk/spam folder, allowing emails to be accepted by Internet Service Providers (ISPs) but with altered deliverability.

 It's crucial to note that sender identities can negatively impact email deliverability due to unaligned headers and lack of authentication, potentially leading to emails being marked as spam or failing to reach the intended inbox.